 - 1. Leadership in healthcare and/or scientific research;

 - 2. Pharmaceutical/product development and supply chain;

 - 3. International experience;

-- 4. Regulation/public policy;
+- Regulation/public policy;

 - 5. Licensing and commercialisation of innovation;

 - 6. Science and technology;

 - 7. Sales, marketing and business development;

 - 8. Governance;

 - 9. Strategy & risk management;

 - 10. Accounting/corporate finance;

 - 11. Health, safety & environment;

 - 12. Remuneration;

 - 13. M&A/capital markets; and

 - 14. Audit and risk.

-The results of the matrix show that there are four or more directors with intermediate to deep skills and experience in each of the fourteen areas above.
+The results of the matrix show that there are four or more directors with intermediate to deep skills and experience in each of the fourteen areas identified above.
 The Board reviews the matrix at least annually to ensure it covers the skills needed to serve the existing and emerging areas of Starpharma's business.

-The breadth and depth of the desired skills and experience represented by the directors is notable considering the size of the Board, and no existing or projected competency gaps have been identified.
-This process provides an important input to succession planning for the Board.

-Having regard to the current and future activities of the group, the Board considers that collectively it has the appropriate skills and experience in each area listed above.
+The breadth and depth of the desired skills and experience represented by the directors are notable, considering the size of the Board.
+No existing or projected competency gaps have been identified.
+This process provides important input to succession planning for the Board.
+Regarding the group's current and future activities, the Board considers that the group collectively has the appropriate skills and experience in each area listed above.